AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Envelop icon

-Still, the most recent data shows that seven out of 10 Americans have never used a car-sharing service, making it much less popular than ridesharing and the least-used form of shared mobility.
+Still, data show that most Americans have never used a car-sharing service, making it much less popular than ridesharing and one of the least-used forms of shared mobility.

 What Is Car Sharing?